Banking and IRD Set Up

 Do initial Bank Set up Online to Save Time

-Activate Your the Bank Account in a Branch
+Activate Your Bank Account in a Branch

 To activate your account, you’ll need to be identified and verified by the bank – in person.